Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 #### UPlinkFast
 * Classic STP optional features that allows switch interfaces to immediately move from blocking to forwarding state.
 It's built into RSTP, therefore it does not beed to be activated when using RSTP/Rapid PVST+.
 #### BackboneFast
-Lets assume SW2's root port stops is cut off, so it stops receiving BPDUs from the root bridge (SW1).
+Lets assume SW2's root port is cut off, so it stops receiving BPDUs from the root bridge (SW1).
 It will then assume it is the root bridge, so it will send it's own BPDUs to SW3.
 SW3 is now receiving BPDUs from both SW1 and SW2, but SW2's  BPDU are inferior - they have a higher bridge ID.
 Without the BackboneFast functionality, SW3 would just ignore these BPDUs from SW2 until its non-designated port, in classic STP, finally changes to a forwarding state and forwards the superior BPDUs from SW1 to SW2.
 SW2 then accepts SW1 as its root bridge again.
 ![](./img/backbonefast-1.png)
 ![](./img/backbonefast-2.png)